encolajs/encolajs-validator/docs/guide/complex-validation-patterns.md

 })
 ```

-## Complex Object Validation
+## Dynamic Array Validation

-This is a similar example as above but this time we're using wildcards for the rules.

-The validation ensures that the maximum quantity for the products in an order differs based on the t
+This example shows how to validate array items with rules that depend on properties of each item:

 ```javascript
 const validator = factory.make({